UCF vs. Temple NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- UCF and its opponents have gone over the current 52-point total in five of seven games (71.4%) this season.

-- Temple and its opponents have combined to score more than 52 points in three of six games this season.

-- The two teams combine to average 54.7 points per game, 2.7 more than the total in this contest.
+- The two teams combine to average 54.7 points per game, 2.7 more than the over/under in this contest.

-- This contest's over/under is 10.5 points lower than the 62.5 these two squads combine to give up per game in 2021.
+- The 62.5 points per game these two squads have allowed their opponents to score this season are 10.5 more than the 52 over/under in this contest.

 - The average total in Knights games this season is 63.1, 11.1 points above Saturday's over/under of 52.